 Gaming Operators that have successfully registered with the AGCO and have executed an operating agreement with iGO can legally offer their games to players in Ontario.
 Through these relationships, gaming revenues are shared with the Government of Ontario to be used in support of provincial priorities.

 As part of their agreement with the AGCO and iGO, online sportsbooks and casinos operating in Ontario must acquire and maintain responsible gambling accreditation through the Responsible Gambling Council’s RG Check program to ensure a high standard of responsible gambling operations.
 The RGC is a respected, independent non-profit organization with more than 35 years of experience as a leader in the prevention of problem gambling in Canada and globally.

 iGaming Ontario also requires operators to run problem gambling prevention and responsible gambling advertisement campaigns.
 The goal is to balance responsible gambling advertising and promotional marketing, which is also common in more mature legal betting markets like the UK.

 PlaySmart.ca provides players with counseling services, tools, and advice aimed at helping sports bettors avoid trouble spots and make good decisions.

 Those who find themselves in the grips of gambling addiction can take things one step further by accessing ConnexOntario, which provides free and confidential assistance.

 The legal age for gambling in Ontario is 19+.
 Please play responsibly.

 Yes!
-Retail sports wagering officially began in Ontario on April 4, 2022.
+Online sports wagering officially began in Ontario on April 4, 2022.

 You can create an account, deposit, make bets and withdraw using any regulated mobile sports betting app in Ontario, as long as you are within provincial borders.
 Be sure to complete all of your transactions before you leave, however; once you’re outside the state, you will no longer be able to access your account(s).